narbonnais/e2e-messaging-protocol/README.md

 # Secure Messenger

-A simple end-to-end encrypted messaging system with a central server that handles message storage and delivery.
+A web-based end-to-end encrypted messaging system with a central server that handles message storage and delivery.
 Messages are encrypted using RSA public key cryptography, ensuring that only the intended recipient can read them.

 ## Features

 - End-to-end encryption using RSA-2048
 - Message signing to verify sender authenticity
 - Central server for message storage and delivery
+- Web interface for easy message management
+- Server dashboard for monitoring
 - Messages are automatically deleted after 7 days
-- Simple command-line interface
 - Support for multiple users

 ## Requirements

 - Python 3.7+
 - cryptography library
+- Flask (for web interface)
 - SQLite3 (included with Python)

 ## Installation